BBC Radio 6 Music: Controversies

 In 2007 BBC 6 Music was in the press because of scandals over rigged competitions.
-It emerged that in 2006 the Liz Kershaw Show faked a competition by using producers and their friends as 'competition winners', leading to the firing of a junior producer.
+It emerged that in 2006 the Liz Kershaw Show faked a competition by using producers and their friends as "competition winners", leading to the firing of a junior producer.
 On 20 September 2007, it was announced that the Head of Programmes, Ric Blaxill, had resigned.

 In May 2008 George Lamb was reprimanded for using his programme to back Conservative candidate Boris Johnson for London mayor.

 Events

 6 Music Festival

 In January 2014 the BBC launched 6 Music Festival, a new music festival featuring artists that "share the alternative spirit of the network".
 The festival takes place in a different city each year, with the first edition held in Manchester in February 2014 and headlined by Damon Albarn.
 Tickets sold out in six minutes for the event, but Albarn's headline set was criticised and it was claimed that the festival "just didn't work".

-6 Music Festival returned in 2015 in Newcastle upon Tyne and Gateshead, with performances from Neneh Cherry, Royal Blood, The Charlatans and Hot Chip.
+6 Music Festival returned in 2015 in Newcastle upon Tyne and Gateshead, with performances including Maximo Park, Neneh Cherry, Royal Blood, The Charlatans, Mogwai, Sleater-Kinney and Hot Chip.
 The festival was praised as a "triumphant celebration of the left-field", and compared favourably to the 2014 event.
 The 2016 event was held across three venues in Bristol with performances from Foals and Bloc Party.
 The daily capacity was 5,000.

-The 2017 edition took place in March 2017 (unlike previous festivals which took place in February) in Glasgow, and included major sets from Future Islands, Sparks, Depeche Mode, The Shins and Belle and Sebastian.
+The 2017 edition took place in March of that year (unlike previous festivals, which took place in February) in Glasgow, and included major sets from Future Islands, Sparks, Depeche Mode, The Shins and Belle and Sebastian.
 It again included evening gigs, daytime gigs, talks and screenings.
 No festival took place in 2018.
 However, the station did curate the Belfast event of the Biggest Weekend.

 The 2019 edition of the festival took place in Liverpool.
-It ran for three days across four different venues and included sets from The Good, The Bad & The Queen, Anna Calvi, John Grant, Idles, Fontaines D.C. and She drew the gun.
+It ran for three days across four different venues and included sets from The Good, the Bad & the Queen, Anna Calvi, John Grant, Idles, Fontaines D.C. and She drew the gun.

-The 2020 edition took place at the Roundhouse in Chalk Farm, London, England, immediately north of Camden Town, in the London Borough of Camden.
+The 2020 edition was held at the Roundhouse in Chalk Farm, London.

 The 2022 edition took place in Cardiff.
 Róisín Murphy headlined the Saturday night event.

-The 2023 BBC Radio 6 Music Festival will take place in Manchester at the O2 Victoria Warehouse (headline acts), Band on the Wall (BBC Music Introducing showcases) and RAMONA (DJ mix show).
-Acts taking part include Tim Burgess, Christine and the Queens, Hot Chip, Lava La Rue, Phoebe Green, Antony Szmierek, Afflecks Palace, Arlo Parks and The Big Moon.
+The 2023 BBC Radio 6 Music Festival was held in Manchester - now its permanent home - at the O2 Victoria Warehouse (headline acts), Band on the Wall (BBC Music Introducing showcases) and RAMONA (DJ mix show).
+Acts taking part included Tim Burgess, Christine and the Queens, Hot Chip, Lava La Rue, Phoebe Green, Antony Szmierek, Afflecks Palace, Arlo Parks and the Big Moon.

+The 2024 edition took place at Victoria Warehouse, Band on the Wall and new venue YES.
+Headliners were Young Fathers, Gossip and The Smile.
+The headliners in 2025 were Ezra Collective, Mogwai and Kae Tempest.